microsoft/PowerPlatformConnectors/independent-publisher-connectors/JiraSearch/readme.md

 This connector uses basic auth.
 Contact your JIRA administrator to get a suitable account set up. ​

 ## Known Issues and Limitations
+Pay attention to the hostname parameter.
+You just specify the name of your Jira instance (ie mycompany).
+You do NOT use a fully qualified domain name (eg mycompany.atlassian.net)

+This connector has only been tested and used for Jira Cloud.
+It is not designed to be used for on-premises deployments

 All listed issues with the Microsoft supplied Jira connector apply.
 Consult the Known Issues section at https://docs.microsoft.com/en-us/connectors/jira/

 ## Frequently Asked Questions